 But the very first time my parents ever left me, when I was four weeks old, my life and my family’s lives were forever changed.

 My cloth diaper and clothing were immediately soaked, holding in the heat, quickly adhering to my entire leg.
-Unfortunately, the sitter’s first reaction was to remove them.
+Unfortunately, the sitter’s first reaction was to remove them, which only made matters worse.
+That only made things worse.
 I include this part of the story in case others encounter a similar situation.
-The proper protocol is to run cool water over the burned area (if water isn’t available, any cold, drinkable fluid can be used) or hold a clean, cold cloth on the burn (source).
+The proper protocol is to run cool water over the burned area (if water isn’t available, any cold, drinkable fluid can be used) or hold a clean, cold cloth on the burn.

 Because burns are easily infected, I spent the next week of my life in isolation at the hospital, where it was determined that my burns were 2nd and 3rd degree.
 I received regular doses of morphine to control the pain and my first of several surgeries was scheduled for Day 4 of my hospital stay.